hallzy/dotfiles/README.md

 $ sudo apt-get update
 ```

-and
+And

 ```bash
 $ sudo apt-get <program>
 ```

-where \<program\> is every program listed in the programs-to-install file.
+Where \<program\> is every program listed in the programs-to-install file.
 A
 summary will be shown at the end saying which of the scripts had successfully
 been installed, and which scripts did not.